Energy-Efficient and High-Performance Data Transfers with DRL Agents: Background and Related Work

-A popular data transfer solution, Globus~\cite{globus}, uses static concurrency (2--8) and does not respond to changing network conditions, often underutilizing available bandwidth.
-ProbData~\cite{probData} applies stochastic approximation to tune parameters but can require hours to converge, while PCP~\cite{Yildirim-TCC2016} relies on hill-climbing in a reduced search space, limiting speed and precision.
-Some earlier work~\cite{balman2007data, twoPhase} employed heuristic and historical-data models to estimate parameter settings that maximize throughput; however, such solutions depend on extensive historical logs from production networks.
-In many cases, the cost and complexity of assembling these logs renders them impractical.
+Widely used tools reflect these limitations.
+Globus~\cite{globus} applies static concurrency (2--8) and cannot react to changing conditions, often underutilizing available bandwidth.
+ProbData~\cite{probData} uses stochastic approximation but can require hours to converge, while PCP~\cite{Yildirim-TCC2016} employs hill-climbing over a reduced search space, limiting both speed and precision.
+Other work~\cite{balman2007data, twoPhase} relies on heuristic or historical-data models whose dependence on extensive production-network logs makes them impractical in many settings.